National Archives of Australia, May 2018

 The Archives aims to achieve the intended results of its outcome via the following strategies.

-The Access and Communication Branch is responsible for activities associated with delivering Outcome 1, including research facilities, websites, exhibitions, programs and events that help the public access, research and interpret the records held by the Archives.
+The Access and Public Engagement Branch is responsible for activities associated with delivering Outcome 1, including research facilities, websites, exhibitions, programs and events that help the public access, research and interpret the records held by the Archives.
 The Archives provides access to, promotes, interprets and communicates the national archive.
 It provides timely and appropriate access through the national reference service and the national network of reading rooms.
 The national archive will also be accessed through the Archives’ websites and the National Digitisation Service making the national archives more accessible by increasing the on-line records pages on the Archives’ website.
 The Archives also fosters engagement with Australians to assist them to learn about their heritage and democracy, and the role of the Archives.

 Details of the resources available to the Archives through Government funding can be obtained from the Portfolio Budget Statements.
 The Archives reports on its achievements in its Annual Report.
 Plans and priorities for the future are outlined in the Archives' Corporate Plan.